 PSD requirements are pollutant-specific and only apply in NAAQS attainment and unclassified areas.
 To be considered a major PSD source, a source must be either a new source or an existing source undergoing a major modification that would significantly increase emissions beyond the major source threshold.
 The "major source" designation under PSD is defined as any source type that belongs to the list of 28 source categories defined in 40 CFR § 51.166 and 40 CFR § 52.21 that emits or has a PTE in excess of 100 tpy or more of any NSR pollutant, or any other source type which emits or has PTE of such pollutants in amounts equal to or greater than 250 tpy.

-Note that for sources belonging to any of the 28 listed source categories, fugitive emissions are also included in emissions calculations.
-These source categories are industry-specific and not presently found on AF installations; as such, this is not a consideration to be taken into account unless present conditions change.
+These source categories are industry-specific and not presently found on DAF installations; as such, this is not a consideration to be taken into account unless present conditions change.

 9.2.7 PSD Applicability